Keck-DataReductionPipelines/KPF-Pipeline/README.md

 * Gibson et al. (2020, SPIE): [ADS entry](https://ui.adsabs.harvard.edu/abs/2020SPIE11447E..42G/abstract); kpf:gibson2020 in [BibTex file](kpf_bibliography.bib)

-If there is no place to include the relevant citations in the text of the publication, please include the following acknowledgment (using the provided BibTeX entry):
+If there is no place to include the relevant citations in the text of the publication, please include the following acknowledgment (in LaTeX using the [provided BibTeX entry](kpf_bibliography.bib)):

 "This research made use of the KPF Data Reduction Pipeline \citep{kpf:gibson2020}."